 Internationalisation, Higher Education and the growing demand for English: an investigation into the global English Medium of Instruction (EMI) movement and the use of academic English as a Lingua Franca (ELF) in non-Anglophone Higher Education Institutes (HEI)

-This study, led by Dr. Nicola Galloway (University of Edinburgh), and funded by The British Council, aims to explore:
+This study, to be led by Dr. Nicola Galloway (University of Edinburgh), and Dr. Heath Rose (University of Oxford) aims to explore:

 (1) differing conceptualisations of internationalisation in higher education through policy analysis and observations;

 (2) how English, and EMI, is both used and viewed by staff and students’ via questionnaires, interviews and focus groups;

 The study focuses on the East Asian context, but includes a global questionnaire survey of 30 countries.
 It is hoped that the comparison of staff and students’ perceptions will reveal important insights into the use of academic ELF and the impact of the growth of EMI on teacher identity and teaching practice.
 This study also serves as a large-scale needs analysis of both staff and students’ needs in relation to EMI.
 The results will have practical application and will be of interest to a range of audiences beyond The British Council.

 The pilot study was conducted in Japan in early January, 2016.
 It involved administering 30 online questionnaires (15 for students and 15 for staff) and conducting 2 interviews (with a student and 1 with a member of staff).
 One focus group was piloted with 6 students and also 1 lecture and 1 workshop observed.
 The main study will be conducted in mid April 2016, which will involve 60 questionnaires (30 for students and 30 for staff), 6 interviews (3 with students and 3 with staff), 2 focus groups ( one with students and one with staff) and 8 hours of observation (4 hours of lectures and 4 hours of workshops).